P.O.W.: Prisoners of War: Gameplay

-As a lone wolf, or with a partner, the game's objective is to escape from the enemy's base by fighting through four stages filled with numerous types of enemy soldiers trying to impede the player's escape.
+The game's objective is to escape from the enemy's base by fighting, as a lone wolf or with a partner, through four stages filled with numerous types of enemy soldiers trying to impede the player's escape.
 The stages consist of a POW camp, a warehouse, a jungle, and the enemy's base.
 Occasionally the enemy will attack the player with vehicles such as an assault chopper, an armored truck or motorcycles.
 At the end of the final stage, the player confronts an enemy general before being picked up by the extraction chopper proceeding to the final escape sequence.

 The game can be played by up to two players simultaneously, with the first player controlling a character in blue and the second in red.
 The controls consist of an eight-way joystick for moving the character and three action buttons for punching, kicking, and jumping.
 There are also three special attacks performed by pressing two buttons simultaneously: a jump kick (jump, and then kick), a back punch (jump and punch simultaneously), and a headbutt (punch and kick simultaneously).
 The player can also pick up one of two weapons dropped by defeated enemies: a throwing knife and a machine gun.
 The controls changes while wielding a weapon.
 The knife is thrown by pressing the punch button but can be preserved by the player until needed by using kicks.
 When wielding the machine gun, the player can fire it by pressing the kick button or conserve its ammo by pressing the punch button to gun whip enemies.